- Interview & text: Guillaume Alvarez

-The series, named “Champions of the Future”, will see three international rounds placed on the calendar and include a set of different classes: 60 Mini, OK-Junior, OK and KZ2.
+The “Champions of the Future” Series will see three international rounds placed on the calendar and include a set of different classes: 60 Mini, OK-Junior, OK and KZ2.

 “We decided to come up with this new Competition due to the rise of interest from lots of teams and drivers to try the OK class”, explains James Geidel.
 “But we didn’t want to commit to a big Championship because the teams already competing in OK already have a full calendar.
 So, with only three races, you have a good amount for people to take part in.
 Also, it’s not only in countries that drivers know too well like Italy or Germany and, on the other side, if one of the teams competing in another CIK Championship wants to test it, they can.
 It’s not a big commitment.”

-Those three circuits will appear again in the 2020 FIA Karting European Calendar, which also explains why RGMMC chose those destinations as the “Champions of the Future” Series will offer teams and drivers the chance to train on these tracks before taking part in the European Competition.
+Two of the locations, Castelletto excepted, will appear in the FIA Karting Calendar, which also explains why RGMMC picked up those destinations as the “Champions of the Future” Series will offer teams and drivers the chance to train on these tracks before taking part in the European Competition.

 The races will take place over four days and be organized to the highest of standards which will include streaming throughout the weekend.
 “Each event will include a full-weekend stream, race control, everything you can expect from a high-quality competition, which is also a good opportunity for us to test and improve material for our other CIK commitments during the season.”